rust-lang/book/src/ch07-03-recoverable-errors-with-result.md

 # Recoverable errors with `Result<T, E>`

 Most errors aren't so dire.
-When a function can fail for some reason, it'd be nice for it to not kill our entire program.
+Sometimes, when a function fails, it's for a reason that we can easily interpret and respond to.
 As an example, maybe we are making a request to a website, but it's down for maintenance.
 In this situation, we'd like to wait and then try again.
 Terminating our process isn't the right thing to do here.

 In these cases, Rust's standard library provides an `enum` to use as the return type of the function: